procoude/limesurvey-plugin-pushboost/Lottery/README.md

 Versioning

 We use SemVer for versioning.
 For the versions available, see the tags on this repository.

 Authors
+The plugin has been developed by the research chair [Professional Communication in Electronic Media / Social Media, University of Duisburg Essen](https://www.uni-due.de/proco/index_en.php)

     Billie Thompson - Initial work - PurpleBooth